-Ground-truth and spatially map tree planting opportunities within Council's GIS software to help refine where tree planting opportunities and other capital programs overlap to deliver an integrated outcome.
+Ground-truth and spatially map tree planting opportunities within the public domain on Council's GIS software to help refine where tree planting opportunities and other capital programs overlap to deliver an integrated outcome.
+Opportunities include creation of new planting opportunities within road ways, 'street diets' to replace car parking with trees and reduction in the amount of pedestrian hardstand within town centres to create areas for trees.